ianpatrickbuss/pitchingfork/README.md

 ### Change Log

-- 11/11/2020: Fixed a bug where the bonus range would show on a new question if the user attempted a bonus on the previous question.
-Also set sound to stop upon submission of answer.
-Added the ability to download results as a CSV File.
+- 11/11/2020: Added the ability to download results as a CSV File.
+Fixed a bug where the bonus range would show on a new question if the user attempted a bonus on the previous question.
+Also set sound to stop upon submission of answer if it was playing.
 Fixed content error in README.MD.
 Added additional type definitions.

 - 11/11/2020: Fixed a bug w/ the radar graph that would result in incorrect labels.
 Categorized answers based off accuracy.
 Added responsive layout that enlarges reset button, makes a three column grid, adjusts the header image on screen size.
 Added scaffolding for CSV download.
 Added transitions to buttons, hover states.
 Fixed bundle size issue with Tailwind.